Antiz96/arch-update/README.md

 arch-update --tray --enable
 ```

-In case your graphical environment doesn't support XDG Autostart, add the following command your environment auto-start method:
+In case your graphical environment doesn't support XDG Autostart, add the following command your environment auto-start method instead:

 ```bash
 arch-update --tray
 ```

-**If the systray applet doesn't start at boot regardless or if it doesn't work as expected** (e.g the icon is missing or the click actions do not act as they should), please read [this chapter](#the-systray-applet-does-not-start-at-boot-or-does-not-work-as-expected).
-**Note:** GNOME shell does not support systray icons natively, GNOME users need to install the ["AppIndicator and KStatusNotifierItem Support" extension](https://extensions.gnome.org/extension/615/appindicator-support/) for the systray applet to show.

 The systray icon dynamically changes to indicate the current state of your system ('up to date' or 'updates available').
 When clicked, it launches `arch-update` in a terminal window via the [arch-update.desktop](https://github.com/Antiz96/arch-update/blob/main/res/desktop/arch-update.desktop) file.
+The systray applet menu shows further informations (like the list of pending updates, time of the last and next checks, ...) and allows to trigger specific actions (like running Arch-Update, check for updates, ...).
+See [screenshots](#screenshots) for more details.

+**If the systray applet doesn't start at boot regardless or if it doesn't work as expected** (e.g the icon is missing or the click actions do not act as they should), please read [this chapter](#the-systray-applet-does-not-start-at-boot-or-does-not-work-as-expected).
 **If clicking the systray applet does nothing**, please read [this chapter](#run-arch-update-in-a-specific-terminal-emulator).

+**Note:** GNOME shell does not support systray icons natively, GNOME users need to install the ["AppIndicator and KStatusNotifierItem Support" extension](https://extensions.gnome.org/extension/615/appindicator-support/) for the systray applet to work.

 ### Automated updates check